sendanor/webrtc-data-example/README.md

 # webrtc-data-example

-Standalone, simplified, WebRTC data channel example
+Standalone, simplified, WebRTC data channel example.

+Refactored for ES6 and using Babel.